siscia/easy-hire/index.md

 Developers will have more time and less pressure to show that they can really bring value to the company.

-Also the code they will write is going to be useful at the whole community.
+Furthermore the code they will write is going to be useful at the whole community.

 ## [Companies][com]

-Companies will get a real insign about how the candidate works, saving time and resource.
+Companies will get a real insight in how the candidate works, saving time and resource.

 ## Great !
 How do I partecipate ?